CapriCookie has exp'd both sides of the fence of personal & spiritual growth in relationships. She hopes her exp's help others do the same.

-Dynamics that will continuously feed on any negative emotions coming from either of you; regardless of who started what or whose done more to resolve things.
+Dynamics that will continuously feed on any negative emotions coming from either of you; regardless of who started what or who's done more to resolve things.

 To deflate such dynamics, you both need to start taking ownership and responsibility for choosing and controlling your own thoughts, emotions, triggers and intentions; and challenging yourselves to remain accountable for addressing and resolving any slip-ups or shortcomings on your own ends.

-This process can start right away, when you decide to take the lead; just as your partner would have to if roles were reversed, and she were the one to first seek out help and authentically desire change.
+This process can start right away when you decide to take the lead; just as your partner would have to if roles were reversed, and she was the one to first seek out help and authentically desire change.